dougeby/IntuneDocs/intune/app-sdk-xamarin.md

       ```

 ## Enabling app protection policies in your Android mobile app
-Add the Microsoft.Intune.MAM.Xamarin.Android NuGet package to your Xamarin.Android project
+Add the Microsoft.Intune.MAM.Xamarin.Android NuGet package to your Xamarin.Android project.

 For Xamarin-based Android apps not using a UI framework, you need to read and follow the [Intune App SDK for Android Developer Guide](app-sdk-android.md).
 For your Xamarin-based Android app, you need to replace class, methods, and activities with their MAM equivalent based on the [table](app-sdk-android.md#replace-classes-methods-and-activities-with-their-mam-equivalent) included in the guide.
 If your app doesn’t define an `android.app.Application` class, you need to create one and ensure that you inherit from `MAMApplication`.